ChatGPTDoesMods/AutoPriceAdjust/README.md

 # AutoPriceAdjust: Supermarket Together Mod
 Tired of setting prices?
 Look no further.

+A simple mod for Supermarket Together that automatically adjusts product prices when you start the day — includes adjustments for inflation.

 ## How To

 You must have BepInEx already installed to run this mod.